caffinc/caffinc.github.io/_posts/2016-03-09-cpu-load-generator.md

 This system makes a best-attempt to generate the specified load on an unladen machine, but it might be a little inaccurate.

-I hope Grex or this code helps you in your testing!
+I hope Grex or this code helps you in your testing endeavours!
+Feel free to reach out to me if there's some issue with the code or if you'd like to contribute to Grex.